-The Maine State Aquarium is Opening for the Season May 26, 2018 (and opening for school groups May 21)
+The Maine State Aquarium is Closed for the 2021 Season for Renovations.
+These pages are under construction.

 Located on the shore of beautiful West Boothbay Harbor, Maine, the Aquarium is operated by the Maine Department of Marine Resources (DMR).
 A collection of regional fish and invertebrates can be viewed in tanks that are recessed within the main gallery’s granite-like cliffs.

 The Aquarium features extraordinary lobsters in all sizes and colors.
-Located in the lobster’s den is a jumbo male who likes to show off his mammoth claws, while next door see the various stages of young lobsters from larval to juvenile.
+Located in the lobster’s den is Neptune, a jumbo male who likes to show off his mammoth claws, while next door see the various stages of young lobsters from larval to juvenile.

 Colorful marine life, including red sea anemones and sun stars, can be admired in the "Downeast" tank, while the fascinating behaviors of northern shrimp, squid, and ugly, bottom-dwelling fish will surely capture your attention.

 The Maine State Aquarium also exhibits a variety of sport-fish species that are of major interest to anglers.
 At center stage, sharks and skates circle the tank waiting to be patted by those who dare.